twnzl/nanium/README.md

 something completely different?
 And yes, it may be a kind of sporting challenge trying to transform a service based thinking to a resource based thinking, but does this really help?

-Yes, we should use HTTP but we should not hardwire our service logic to this ancient protocol to be able to change it, if better things appear on the horizon.
+Yes, we should use HTTP, but we should not hardwire our service logic to this ancient protocol to be able to change it, if better things appear on the horizon.
 And we should not feel guilty, if we for example just always use a post to send data, because even if REST appears to be more correct, it is also just abuse of a protocol designed for something different.